phac-nml/metadatatransformation/docs/output.md

 <summary>Output files</summary>

 - `transformation/`
-  - A CSV-formatted file for reporting to IRIDA Next the populated column for each sample: `transformation.csv`
+  - A CSV-formatted file for reporting to IRIDA Next the source type column ("calc_source_type") for each sample: `transformation.csv`
   - A user-intended CSV-formatted file for reference: `result.csv`

 </details>